lins05/mn3_anki_fix/README.md

 ![](images/after.gif)

+## Limitations

+1. All existing MN3 anki cards must be deleted from anki first.
+Otherwise the import would fail.
+2. Cards with images/videos are not supported.

 ## How to use

-0. Remove all MN3 cards from anki.
-Otherwise the import would fail.
 1. Make sure python3 is installed on your Mac.
 2. Install the requirements
 ```sh